wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/12-Cron/02-Scheduling-WP-Cron-events.md

-# Scheduling WP Cron events
+# Scheduling WP-Cron events

 In order to make use of the built-in WP-Cron functionality, you need to know how to schedule and unschedule WP-Cron events.

-Let's take a look how this is done.
+Let's take a look how this is done, by learning about the functions used to schedule and unschedule events, and how to hook events into WP-Cron.

 ## Example plugin